Omnistac/zedux/packages/core/README.md

 pnpm add @zedux/core # pnpm
 ```

-If you're using React, you probably want to install the [`@zedux/react` package](https://www.npmjs.com/package/@zedux/react) instead, which includes everything from this package and more.
+If you're using React, you probably want to install the [`@zedux/react` package](https://www.npmjs.com/package/@zedux/react) instead, which includes everything from this package, everything from the [`@zedux/atoms` package](https://www.npmjs.com/package/@zedux/atoms), and more.

 ## Usage